The Ultimate Guide to Paid Search Metrics: Track & Optimize Your PPC Performance

 5. Conversion Rate

-The conversion rate measures how often a click on your ad leads to a desired action, for example, a purchase, sign-up, or download.
+The conversion rate measures how often a click on your ad leads to a desired action, such as a purchase, sign-up, or download.
+It reflects how effective your ad and landing page is at driving meaningful actions.

 Formula: Conversion Rate = (Number of Conversions / Number of Visitors) x 100